-Bombardier has determined that 5G C-Band broadband interference can result in unavailable or misleading radio altimeter information which, in combination with a weight-on-wheels (WOW) signal failure and dispatch under applicable MEL item could adversely affect the safe operation of the aeroplane during landing due to an inadvertent deployment of the two pairs of ground spoilers.
-TC is issuing this AD, CF-2025-15, to prohibit operation under certain MEL items where harmful interference due to 5G C-Band is possible.
-This AD, CF-2025-15, has similar requirements to CF-2023-44, which was issued to address risks in the U.S. 5G C-band environment.
+ACLP has determined that 5G C-Band broadband interference can result in unavailable or misleading radio altimeter information, which in combination with dispatch under the applicable MEL items and a signal or channel failure of the remaining related item could adversely affect the safe operation of the aeroplane due to potential loss of certain flight protection functions, effect in the aeroplane stability, or the inadvertent deployment of a spoiler pair during takeoff or landing.
+TC issued AD CF-2025-14 to prohibit operation under certain MEL items where harmful interference due to 5G C-Band is possible.
+AD CF-2025-14 had similar requirements to CF-2023-47, which was issued to address risks in the U.S. 5G C-band environment.